Saktanong - stock.adobe.com

 Compelling emails are also important tools for getting a business's story out in the world and maintaining relationships -- especially through tough times, said Valerie Kinney, a senior content marketer with Rock Paper Scissors, a full-service branding and marketing agency based in Georgia.

 "Even if people can't make a donation, volunteer or purchase right now, staying connected helps you stay at the top of mind in the future when people are in a better place," Kinney said.

-Write an engaging email subject line
+1. Write engaging email subject lines

 Email is the Bombchel Factory's most effective form of digital marketing, Bernard said.
 A compelling subject line can increase an email's open rate, but if the subject line is boring, nobody will open it.